 The measles campaign required a robust social mobilization and community engagement strategy to rebuild people’s confidence in immunization, dispel rumors, and address lingering concerns raised during the Ebola outbreak.

 Dutch Hamilton, the UN Children’s Fund (UNICEF) Community Mobilization Coordinator in Liberia’s Bong County, said that fear and misinformation had been holding parents back from accessing essential health services.

 “Liberians know about the importance of vaccinations for diseases like measles and polio, and before the Ebola crisis didn’t need convincing,” he said.
 “But now it’s different.”

 The same extensive national, county and district level network of trained social mobilization staff and partners that responded to the EVD was key in driving the measles immunization campaign.
 More than 4,000 social mobilization personnel were deployed along with doctors, nurses, and other health officials.
 The campaign organized over 2,700 community meetings and reached more than 229,000 households with messages nationwide.
 A print, radio, and television drive complemented community discussions and door-to-door awareness raising.

-In addition to Liberia, the M&RI is also working closely with the governments of Guinea and Sierra Leone to restart measles control and other immunization activities, strengthen case-based surveillance, and provide the financial and technical assistance necessary to ensure communities can regularly access essential vaccines to protect their children in a post-Ebola era.
+In addition to Liberia, the M&RP is also working closely with the governments of Guinea and Sierra Leone to restart measles control and other immunization activities, strengthen case-based surveillance, and provide the financial and technical assistance necessary to ensure communities can regularly access essential vaccines to protect their children in a post-Ebola era.